 Self-harm, also referred to as self-injury or self-mutilation, is a dangerous symptom of untreated mental health disorders.
-While acts of self-harm carry the potential of causing significant or permanent damage, they are not suicidal.
+While acts of self-harm carry the potential to cause significant or permanent damage, they are not suicidal.
 For most, self-harm is a maladaptive way of coping with severe stress or emotional anguish.
 For others, engaging in self-harm is an attempt to feel something because they otherwise feel emotionally disconnected or numb.
 Overall, people self-harm when they do not have the tools to release or express intense feelings in healthy ways.

 Self-harm is primarily associated with adolescence.
 However, many people continue to self-harm into early adulthood.
 Older adults who self-harm typically do so after experiencing trauma or other significant events that challenge their coping ability.
 A self-harm treatment program in Florida at Harmony Hills can help stabilize acute symptoms and address the underlying issues that contribute to self-harm, helping you live a happier and healthier life.
-Contact us at 855.494.0357 to learn more about self-harm treatment options.
+Contact us 855.494.0357 at to learn more about self-harm treatment options.

-How to Help Someone Who Self-Harms
+What to Say to Someone Who Self-Harms

 Whether they reveal it to you or find out it on your own, discovering that someone you love is engaging in self-harm can be scary, upsetting, and hard to understand.
-While your instinct may be to react with shock, horror, or anger, it is best to remain nonjudgmental and not over-react.
+While your instinct may be to react with shock, horror, or anger, it is best to remain nonjudgmental and not overreact.
 At the same time, it is vital to take self-harm seriously and not disregard the behavior.

 The first step in talking to someone about their self-harming behaviors is to ensure that it is a good time for you.
 Make sure you have had time to process the information and educate yourself about self-harm and that your loved one is not stressed or upset.
 When you have found the best time and setting, some suggestions for what to say include: